mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 ## Conclusion

 Regular maintenance and keeping Octopus Deploy up to date will go a long way in ensuring your experience with Octopus Deploy is positive.
-If you do start to see a dip in performance please reach out to us.
+If you do start to see a dip in performance, please reach out to us.
 We will do our best to help out.
 We want your experience with Octopus Deploy to be great.